Ingressive-for-Good/javascript-template/README.md

 5. Create a branch with your name as this is where the testing and this is the branch all work will be taking place and the branch you will be creating a PR from: `git checkout -b NameofBranch` .

-6. Get the latest code from the parent repo and merge : `git pull upstream main`
+6. Get the latest code from the parent repo and merge : `git pull upstream dev`

 You can start working on your task.